MrStarbird/LotW-Randomizer/README.md

 4. Randomize chest locations
 There are 64 chests in the game, one per scene.
 Currently, they are all in the same spot, but it is possible to move them to a different spot within the scene.
 I would probably limit to some certain spots since we don't want them stuck in a wall or anything like that.

-5. "Normalize" character stats
-Whereas randomizing character stats is already done, "Normalizing" stats would make each character have the same stats (either fixed or random) so that you have to choose a character based on his/her own item usage.
-Would possibly add a bit more of a challenge.

-6. Randomize character item usage (still looking into) I believe I have seen data on this but until I test it I am unsure, but if possible, I would love to be able to change what character can use what item.
+5. Randomize character item usage (still looking into) I believe I have seen data on this but until I test it I am unsure, but if possible, I would love to be able to change what character can use what item.
 Imagine Xemn using the Wings or Pochi using the DragonSlayer.
 Would make things different, but certain item sets would have to be the or close.
 For instance, the Wings would have to be on a character that can use a Key Stick and either Crossbow or Mattock just to be able to get through Meyna's Level.
 Consumables (Elixir, Crystal, etc) would still be used by all

-7. Give option for MSX2 Layout
+6. Give option for MSX2 Layout
 The MSX2 version of the game offers quite a few differences from the NES version in terms of layout.
 If you have ever played either, you will notice that Lyll's level is VERY much different between versions.

-8. Eliminate shortcuts
+7. Eliminate shortcuts
 I could possibly give an option for a player to give themselves a challenge by cutting off certain shortcuts (like in Lyll's level which is possible to skip most of it just by using the Pause-jump glitch).
 May or may not try this.

-9. Randomize Dungeon layouts
+8. Randomize Dungeon layouts
 This would be the ultimate goal of the randomizer.
 Currently, it is beyond my knowledge on how to make the layout random without making an absolute mess, but this still would be the best thing I could hope for in the randomizer.

-10. Randomize which enemies appear in which scene
+9. Randomize which enemies appear in which scene
 It is possible to change enemy groups in each area.
 Doing so, it is possible to have the strong enemies from Pochi's dungeon in the very first scene.
 Could make certain parts of the game more difficult than need be, but who doesn't like a challenge?

-11. Randomize Dragonslayer Location
+10. Randomize Dragonslayer Location
 This would be an option, but would make the game very easy as you could finish the game as soon as you find it without having to do all the crowns (unless the Dragonslayer was still in its original spot).

-12. Randomize Portrait teleports
+11. Randomize Portrait teleports
 I am not sure if this is possible at all, but it would be interesting if the program could make the portrait warps take you somewhere else.
 It would give quite a bit of a challenge, especially for those familiar with the game already.

 Known Bugs

 -None yet-

-Special Thanks goes to deranged_squirrel_fighter and DragonarchSDA for offering to test and play the randomizer.
+Special Thanks goes to DarkwingDuckSDA, deranged_squirrel_fighter, PanzerDave, and DragonarchSDA for offering to test and play the randomizer.
+The feedback is greatly appreciated!

-Special thanks to Serria for putting up with me banging my head against my computer trying to figure out how to get a program to do what I want it to.
+VERY Special Thanks to Serria for putting up with me banging my head against my computer trying to figure out how to get a program to do what I want it to.